dbuscombe-usgs/pyDGS-web/README.txt

  notes = notes per octave to consider in continuous wavelet transform [8][1 - 8] maxscale = maximum scale (pixels) as an inverse function of data (image row) length [8][2 - 40] doplot = 0=no, 1=yes [0][0 or 1]

-OUTPUT FOR A DIRECTORY OF FILES:
-A text file per image

 OUTPUT FOR A SINGLE IMAGE FILE:
 A dictionary objects containing the following key/value pairs: